 Most of the time, ophthalmology technicians work for ophthalmologists.
 They work under direct supervision of these doctors in performing many eye-related clinical functions on patients.
 They perform visual field testing, visual acuity measurement, care of contact lenses, prescription glasses fitting, and keratometry (manual or automated).

-Ophthalmology Technician Tasks
+Job Satisfaction for Ophthalmology Technician

 Ophthalmology Technician Job Listings

-What is the Pay by Experience Level for Ophthalmology Technician
+What is the Pay by Experience Level for Ophthalmology Technicians?